-2022 sees the FIA British F4 Championship introduce a new generation F4 car.
+2022 saw the FIA British F4 Championship introduce a new generation F4 car.
 The new F4 car has been designed to keep costs down while providing an ideal learning tool with the highest possible safety standards for young drivers.

 The specification of the car chassis and engine package will be for a minimum of 3 years.